Unique Continuation on Convex Domains

-This doubling property allows them to show that the normal derivative is an $A_2$ Muckenhoupt weight with respect to surface measure, a kind of quantified version of mutual absolute continuity.
-It is well know that of $u$ vanishes in a surface ball $\Delta_r(Q)$ and the normal derivative of $u$ is a $2$-weight with respect to surface measure, then either $\{Q' \in \Delta_r(Q) : | \nabla u| = 0 \}$ has measure zero or $\{Q' \in \Delta_r(Q) : |\nabla u| > 0 \}$ has measure zero.
+This doubling property allows the authors to show that the normal derivative is an $A_2$-Muckenhoupt weight with respect to surface measure, a kind of quantified version of mutual absolute continuity.
+It is well-known that if $u$ vanishes in a surface ball $\Delta_r(Q)$ and the normal derivative of $u$ is a $2$-weight with respect to surface measure, then either $\{Q' \in \Delta_r(Q) : | \nabla u| = 0 \}$ has measure zero or $\{Q' \in \Delta_r(Q) : |\nabla u| > 0 \}$ has measure zero.
 The improvement from measure to dimension bounds in \cite{AdolfssonEscauriaza97} and \cite{LinFH91} comes from applying an additional Federer dimension-reduction type argument.

-In this paper, we restrict our investigation to convex domains, $\Omega$, and introduce to this context powerful new tools developed in \cite{NaberValtorta17-1}.
-These tools can be viewed as a quantitative refinement of Federer dimension-reduction as used by Almgren in his stratification of singularities result (\cite{Almgren84}, Corollary $2.27$).
-In particular, the techniques of \cite{NaberValtorta17-1} allow for very refined estimates on the size and structure of the strata of both $\{Q \in V \subset \partial \Omega : |\nabla u| =0 \}$ and $\{ p \in \Omega : |\nabla u| = 0\}$ as they approach $V \subset \partial \Omega.$